Skanda-P-R/Profitops-Internship/README.md

 pic50 float);
 In test_tb table, we have to create it based on the content in the csv file.
 I am using a csv file which has three attributes id, cid and pic50.
 Then you can either type “exit;” or keep it running in the background.

+### MySqlImport.ecl
+This code outputs a single string as a result which contains a module that can be used to access all the tables in the MySql database.

+### test_dbDatabase.ecl
+This file contains different DML and DDL functions wrapped into a single module, so that the functions can be called directly in other file.

+### Function_Call.ecl
+As the name of the file indicates, this file is used just to call the functions which were created in test_dbDatabase.ecl.

+### Incremental_Push_Function_Definition
+Consider a file order v1.csv